The health and safety profession is entering a new era, one defined by change, innovation and opportunity.

 While mental health awareness has increased, statistics suggest more workers are being signed off with anxiety, depression and burn out.
 The profession has reached a stage of saturation when it comes to wellbeing – fruit bowls, smoothies and office yoga suggest a hollow tick-box approach, now is the time for pro-active, robust frameworks that treats health like safety.

-At SHWL Manchester you’ll find content that challenges what’s gone before; speakers, panels and case studies that move the dial on mental health management in the workplace.
+At SHWL London you’ll find content that challenges what’s gone before; speakers, panels and case studies that move the dial on mental health management in the workplace.
 How does data make those difficult conversations slightly easier?
 How can we spot the subtle signs of anxiety among our employees?
 And how can we collaborate with HR to ultimately reduce staff absence.

 The world is changing, society is changing, the environment is changing, people are changing - the risks are changing.